Smoothing, scattering, and a conjecture of Fukaya: Smoothing of maximally degenerate Calabi--Yau varieties via dgBV algebras

-In \cite{chan2019geometry}, we instead took suitable dg-resolutions $\polyv{k}^{*,*}_{\alpha}:=\mdga^*(\bva{k}_{\alpha}^*)$'s of the sheaves $\bva{k}_{\alpha}^*$'s (more precisely, we used the Thom-Whitney resolution in \cite[\S 3]{chan2019geometry}) to construct gluings $\glue{k}_{\alpha\beta} : \mdga^*(\bva{k}_{\alpha}^*)|_{V_{\alpha\beta}} \rightarrow \mdga^*(\bva{k}_{\beta}^*)|_{V_{\alpha\beta}}$ of sheaves which only preserve the \emph{Gerstenhaber algebra} structure but not the differential.
+of sheaves which only preserve the \emph{Gerstenhaber algebra} structure but not the differential.
 The key discovery in \cite{chan2019geometry} was that, as the sheaves $\mdga^*(\bva{k}_{\alpha}^*)$'s are soft, such a gluing problem could be solved \emph{without} any information from the complicated scattering diagrams.
 What we obtained is a \emph{pre-dgBV algebra}\footnote{This was originally called an \emph{almost dgBV algebra} in \cite{chan2019geometry}, but we later found the name \emph{pre-dgBV algebra} from \cite{felten2020log} more appropriate.} $\polyv{k}^{*,*}(\centerfiber{})$, in which the differential squares to zero only modulo $\mathbf{m} = (q)$.
-Using well-known algebraic techniques \cite{terilla2008smoothness, KKP08}, we can solve the {\em Maurer-Cartan equation} and construct the thickening $\centerfiber{k}$.
+Using well-known algebraic techniques \cite{terilla2008smoothness, KKP08}, we can solve the {\em Maurer--Cartan equation} and construct the thickening $\centerfiber{k}$.
 In this subsection, we will summarize the whole procedure, incorporating the nice reformulation by Felten \cite{felten2020log} in terms of deformations of Gerstenhaber algebras.

-To begin with, we assume the following condition holds: \begin{condition} There is a sheaf $(\mdga^*,\md)$ of unital differential graded algebras (abbrev. as dga) (over $\real$ or $\comp$) over $B$, with degrees $0\leq * \leq L$ for some $L$, such that \begin{itemize} \item the natural inclusion $\underline{\real} \rightarrow \mdga^*$ (or $\underline{\comp} \rightarrow \mdga^*$) of the locally constant sheaf (concentrated at degree $0$) gives a resolution, and
+To begin with, we assume the following condition holds: \begin{condition} There is a sheaf $(\mdga^*,\md)$ of unital differential graded algebras (abbrev.\ as dga) (over $\real$ or $\comp$) over $B$, with degrees $0\leq * \leq L$ for some $L$, such that \begin{itemize} \item the natural inclusion $\underline{\real} \rightarrow \mdga^*$ (or $\underline{\comp} \rightarrow \mdga^*$) of the locally constant sheaf (concentrated at degree $0$) gives a resolution, and

-\item for any open cover $\cu{U} = \{ U_i \}_{i \in \cu{I}}$, there is a partition of unity subordinate to $\cu{U}$, i.e. we have $\{ \rho_i\}_{i\in \cu{I}}$ with $\rho_i \in \Gamma(U_i,\mdga^0)$ and $\overline{\text{supp}(\rho_i)} \subset U_i$ such that $\{\overline{\text{supp}(\rho_i)} \}_i$ is locally finite and $\sum_i \rho_i \equiv 1$. \end{itemize} \end{condition}
+\item for any open cover $\cu{U} = \{ U_i \}_{i \in \cu{I}}$, there is a partition of unity subordinate to $\cu{U}$, i.e. we have $\{ \rho_i\}_{i\in \cu{I}}$ with $\rho_i \in \Gamma(U_i,\mdga^0)$ and $\overline{\mathrm{supp}(\rho_i)} \subset U_i$ such that $\{\overline{\mathrm{supp}(\rho_i)} \}_i$ is locally finite and $\sum_i \rho_i \equiv 1$. \end{itemize} \end{condition}